 A delightful blend of old and new, the southernmost capital city Hobart is Tasmania's cultural heart.
-While it has preserved its original 19th century charm, there is a contemporary cosmopolitan sway making its way through the city streets that is hard to miss.
+While it has preserved its original 19th Century charm, there is a contemporary cosmopolitan sway making its way through the city streets that's hard to miss.

 Port Arthur is the most well known penal colony and arguably the best preserved convict site in Australia where you can explore the impressive penitentiary, time-bound chapels and cottages hugging Mason Cove.